Google says employees who ignore vaccination rules will eventually be fired - ExBulletin

 Google says employees who ignore vaccination rules will eventually be fired

-(Reuters)-Alphabet Inc’s Google told employees that they would lose wages and eventually be fired if they didn’t follow the COVID-19 vaccination rules, CNBC reported Tuesday, citing internal documents. did.
+Alphabet’s Google told employees that if they didn’t follow its Covid-19 vaccination rules, they would lose wages and eventually be fired, CNBC quoted an internal document on Tuesday.
+Reported.

 According to the report, according to a memo circulated by Google leaders, employees will declare vaccination status by December 3, upload documents showing evidence, or apply for a medical or religious exemption.
 I had to.